arista-netdevops-community/eos_designs_to_containerlab/README.md

 - `containerlab_mgmt_network`: Address range for the management network.
 Currently containerlab supports one management network. (if not set it will be tried to find the network range based on the first node which is processed.)
 - `containerlab_ceos_version`: Name of the cEOS-lab docker image to be used. (default: ceos:latest)
 - `containerlab_enforce_startup_config`: Enforce to reset the startup-config for every run, see: https://containerlab.dev/manual/nodes/#enforce-startup-config . (default: true)
 - `containerlab_custom_interface_mapping`: Should a custom interface mapping be created based on the AVD defined interfaces, this option also changes the management interface to what is defined for the nodes in eos_designs.
-Supported in cEOS-lab 4.28.0F and later. (default: true)
+Supported in cEOS-lab 4.28.0F and later.
+Should be set to true if Management 1 is used as management interface. (default: false)
 - `containerlab_include_intfs_to_non_avd_nodes`: Include dummy interfaces for connections to non AVD defined notes. (default: false)
 - `containerlab_debug`: Turn on debug output for the containerlab deploy command. (default: false)
 - `containerlab_mode`: Deploy the topology using an installed or containerized containerlab. (default: installed ; options: installed | container)